Covid 19 coronavirus: Victoria reports record number of deaths

 "But you've got to be constant about it and you've got to throw everything at it.
 And we will get on top of it in Victoria because there is the determination and the cooperation to achieve that and that was reinforced today."

-Speaking to the ABC on Wednesday, Professor Tony Blakely said Australia is facing a "real dilemma" with the current coronavirus situation.
+Speaking to the ABC on Wednesday, Professor Tony Blakely said Australia was facing a "real dilemma" with the current coronavirus situation.

-He said six out of eight territories have achieved elimination "by accident", meaning they might not open their borders to Victoria or NSW residents until the latter states can achieve the same.
+He said six out of eight territories had achieved elimination "by accident", meaning they might not open their borders to Victoria or NSW residents until the latter states could achieve the same.

 "Why would they let anybody in if there's enough of a risk that they are going to bring the virus?"
 Blakely said.

-Blakely said if Victoria doesn't pursue an elimination strategy, the only other option is forcing the other states to "let the virus back in and we move to the yo-yo common denominator".
+Blakely said if Victoria doesn't pursue an elimination strategy, the only other option was forcing the other states to "let the virus back in and we move to the yo-yo common denominator".

 He said introducing a hard lockdown in Victoria would be for one of two reasons.